Shingayi-Bamhare/JS-Playground-1/readme.md

 # JS-Playground

-It is not a serious project — really.
-It's made just to quickly smash some testing JavaScript environment to play around with some brand new framework (because this one that came out week ago is already outdated).
+This project is made to quickly smash some testing JavaScript environment to play around with some brand new framework (because this one that came out week ago is already outdated).
+There is an easy `build` script to generate production version of your app as well.
+Have fun :)

 ## How?